Arborist training is free at College of the Sequoias in Visalia

-VISALIA, California (KSEE) – College of the Sequoias is offering free line clearance arborist training to anyone interested.
+VISALIA, California (KGPE) – College of the Sequoias is offering free line clearance arborist training to anyone interested.
 The free 5-week program starts Feb.
 22 – with more to follow.

 Utility Line Clearing Arborist Program Coordinator Brian Burgess says trainees will learn about different trees and how to clear them – especially those posing a risk of wildfire around electrical equipment.